Dogger Bank Wind Farm

 Dogger Bank Wind Farm is a group of offshore wind farms under construction 130 to 200 km off the east coast of Yorkshire, England in the North Sea.
 It is considered to be the world's largest offshore windfarm.

-It was developed by the Forewind consortium, with three phases envisioned - first phase (Creyke Beck A and B), second phase (Teesside A and B) and third phase (Teesside C and D).
-In 2015, the third phase was abandoned, while the first and second phases were granted consent.
-It was initially expected that the Dogger Bank development will consist of four offshore wind farms, each with a capacity of up to 1.2 GW, creating a combined capacity of 4.8 GW.
 As of 2024, a total of 8.1 GW generating capacity is expected to be installed on Dogger Bank.

 Since 2017 Creyke Beck A and B and Teesside A are developed by Dogger Bank Wind Farm Limited as Dogger Bank A, B and C, while Teesside B is developed by Sofia Offshore Wind Farm Limited as Sofia Offshore Wind Farm.
 All four farms were successful in the 2019 contract for difference auction and have a delivery date between 2023 and 2025.

 On 10 October 2023 Dogger Bank wind farm started producing electricity for the first time.